jacobvarner/hoops-jacobvarner/_posts/2020-2-7-auburn-basketball-offensive-and-defensive-efficiencies-in-the-bruce-pearl-era-with-graphs.md

 author: Jacob Varner
 tags: [Auburn, Stats]
 time_to_read: 9 minutes
+description: Calculating offensive and defensive efficiencies to evaluate every Auburn basketball team in the Bruce Pearl era using visual comparisons.
 ---

-One of the most essential "advanced metrics" that I (and a lot of people) use to judge teams is offensive and defensive efficiency.
-It's a common metric for comparing NBA teams and is also useful in college basketball, although, as with a lot of things, the majorly unbalanced schedules in college cause there to be some caveats.
+The most essential advanced metrics that I (and a lot of people) use to judge teams are offensive and defensive efficiency.
+They're both common metrics for comparing NBA teams and are also useful in college basketball, although, as with a lot of things, the unbalanced schedules in college cause there to be some caveats.

-I don't have near the amount of data as [Ken Pomeroy](https://www.kenpomery.com) or other bigger sites, so my offensive and defensive efficiencies (also called ratings) don't factor in opponents, so they're NOT adjusted efficiencies.
-This is not as big a deal when just looking at one team, but I'll try to note when games are against either very good or very bad teams in order to put some of the more impressive wins into perspective.
+I don't have near the amount of data as [Ken Pomeroy](https://www.kenpom.com) or other bigger sites, so my offensive and defensive efficiencies (also called ratings) don't factor in opponents, so they're NOT adjusted efficiencies.
+This is not as big a deal when just looking at one team, but I'll try to note when games are against either very good or very bad teams to put some of the more impressive wins into perspective.

 ### Explaining Efficiencies and Possessions